microsoft/language-server-protocol/indexFormat/specification.md

 - a special `packageInformation`vertex got emitted to point to the corresponding npm package information.
 - the npm moniker refer to the package name.
 - since the file `index.ts` is the npm main file the moniker identifier as no file path.
-The is comparable to importing this module into TypeScript or JavaScript were onblky the module name and no file path is used (e.g. `import * as lsif from 'lsif-ts-sample'`).
+The is comparable to importing this module into TypeScript or JavaScript were only the module name and no file path is used (e.g. `import * as lsif from 'lsif-ts-sample'`).
 - the `nextMoniker` edge points from the tsc moniker vertex to the npm moniker vertex.

 For LSIF we recommend that a second tool is used to make the monikers emitted by the indexer be package manager dependent.
 This supports the use of different package managers and allows incorporating custom build tools.
 In the TypeScript implementation, this is done by a npm specific tool which rewrites the monikers taking the npm package information into account.